bormaxi8080/osint-timeline/DRAFT.md

 ----

+HTTP-TRACKER is a browser extension which tracks the network on the browser (chrome and firefox).
+What ever is captured on the network tab in a browser, the same and more can be done by this extension.
+This provides a centralized window which displays the entire requests - responses from all the tabs and all windows of the browser.
+This can also track the private/incognito window tabs (if permission is enabled), bringing everything into a central place: https://github.com/venukbh/http-tracker

+msoffcrypto-tool (formerly ms-offcrypto-tool) is Python tool and library for decrypting encrypted MS Office files with password, intermediate key, or private key which generated its escrow key: https://github.com/nolze/msoffcrypto-tool

 ZPhisher - An automated phishing tool with 30+ templates.
 This Tool is made for educational purpose only !
 Author will not be responsible for any misuse of this toolkit: https://github.com/htr-tech/zphisher

 Pen-Andro - This Script will automate the process of installing all necessary tools & tasks for Android Pentesting i.e Moving Burpsuite Certificate ,Installing Adb frida server, APKs like proxy toggle, proxydroid, adbwifi: https://github.com/raoshaab/Pen-Andro